-Will the impact of the COVID-19 pandemic increase demand for computing capacity – and its support services such as UPSs – or will it reduce it?
+Will the impact of the COVID-19 pandemic increase demand for computing capacity – and its support services such as UPS power systems – or will it reduce it?

 The answer depends on where the computing capacity is located.
-Office occupancy in Derwent London’s estate is down to roughly 15 percent, for example, and they do not anticipate this exceeding 50 percent within the next two or three months.
+Office occupancy in Derwent London’s estate is down to roughly 15%, for example, and they do not anticipate this exceeding 50% within the next two or three months.
 And, even when occupiers do return, their priorities will be for less densely-populated spaces – less ‘packing people in’.

 This adds up to reduced demand on servers directly supporting such offices, although this may recover to some extent, if not to full former levels.

-However, the situation is very different for large data centres supporting remote computing, or applications like social media or search engines.
+However, the situation is very different for large data centre operations supporting remote computing, or applications like social media or search engines.
 The pandemic has accelerated trends that were developing anyway.
 Workforces are becoming untethered, and working remotely, using tools such as Zoom and Microsoft Teams as part of a digital transformation.
-Meanwhile the pandemic has also driven an explosion in online shopping activity.
+Meanwhile, the pandemic has also driven an explosion in online shopping activity.

 The benefits of modularity

-They are working on a far more structured approach using standardised, modular parts; they can provision initial capital deployments quickly, and rapidly scale to further demand with a modular, prefabricated infrastructure.
+They are working on a far more structured approach using standardised, modular parts; they can provide initial capital deployments quickly, and rapidly scale to further demand with a modular, prefabricated data centre infrastructure.

-Ease of use is also essential, as 60 percent of outages are due to operator error.
-This is exacerbated by the pandemic, as data centre operators seek to repair equipment themselves to avoid engineers’ visits.
+Ease of use is also essential, as 60% of power outages are due to operator error.
+This is exacerbated by the pandemic, as data centre operators seek to repair the equipment themselves to avoid engineers’ visits.

 We can see how these benefits apply by considering a modular UPS design.
-The ABB DPA250 S4, for example, is scalable from 50kW to 1.5MW.
-An installation can start with a single frame housing one 50kW UPS module, containing all the hardware and software necessary for full system operation.
-As demand grows, capacity can be added quickly and simply through vertical scaling; plugging in more modules, up to a full rack population of six, for 300kW capacity.
-An extra module can be added for N+1 redundancy, with no single point of failure.
+The PW DPA250 S4, for example, is scalable from 50kW to 1.5MW.
+UPS installation can start with a single frame housing one 50kW UPS module, containing all the hardware and software necessary for full system operation.
+As demand grows, UPS capacity can be added quickly and simply through vertical scaling; plugging in more hot-swappable UPS modules, up to a full rack population of six, for 300kW capacity.
+An extra UPS module can be added for N+1 redundancy, with no single point of failure.
 Further demand can be met with horizontal scaling; up to five racks can be paralleled for 1.5MW capacity.

 If downsizing is required to avoid overcapacity for a reduced-staff office, then modules can be removed easily.
-They can be held as spares stock, re-installed later if staff return, or redeployed on ABB DPA250 S4 systems elsewhere.
+They can be held as spares stock, re-installed later if staff return, or redeployed on PW DPA250 S4 UPS systems elsewhere.

-The ABB DPA250 S4’s modular topology means that N+1 redundancy can be built in with minimal hardware overhead.
-For example, if a rack is populated with six modules to provide 250kW capacity with N+1 redundancy, then this redundancy has been achieved with just 20 percent overhead.
-By comparison, a monolithic system inevitably uses 50 percent overhead to achieve the same N+1 redundancy.
+The PW DPA250 S4’s modular UPS topology means that N+1 redundancy can be built-in with minimal hardware overhead.
+For example, if a rack is populated with six modules to provide 250kW capacity with N+1 redundancy, then this redundancy has been achieved with just 20% overhead.
+By comparison, a monolithic UPS system inevitably uses 50% overhead to achieve the same N+1 redundancy.

-The UPS is easy to use, with a graphical display providing a clear system overview, system level commands, measurements, and system status.
+The uninterruptible power supply is easy to use, with a graphical display providing a clear system overview, system-level commands, measurements, and system status.

-It is also possible to adapt to rapidly changing office populations, and maximise power efficiency, without physically handling modules.
-The UPS supports Xtra VFI, which intelligently configures the number of modules required to support the current critical load.
-With Xtra VI enabled, the number of active modules required adjusts accordingly; superfluous modules switch to a standby state, but primed to become active again if the load increases.
+It is also possible to adapt to rapidly changing office populations and maximise power efficiency, without physically handling modules.
+The UPS system supports Xtra VFI, which intelligently configures the number of modules required to support the current critical load.
+With Xtra VI enabled, the number of active modules required adjusts accordingly; superfluous modules switch to a standby state but are primed to become active again if the load increases.